aws-samples/step-functions-workflows-collection/distributed-data-stream-aggregator/README.md

 # Distributed Data Stream Aggregator

 This workflow demonstrates how to aggregate data from multiple third-party locations using a distributed processing pattern with AWS Step Functions.
-The workflow orchestrates data extraction, transformation, and consolidation at scale using Step Functions, DynamoDB, S3, and AWS Glue.
+The workflow orchestrates data extraction, transformation, and consolidation at scale using Step Functions, Amazon DynamoDB, Amazon S3, and AWS Glue.

 **Key Features:** This approach is unique as it implements a **no-Lambda, low-code solution** that leverages native AWS service integrations and JSONata expressions within Step Functions.
 The only custom code required is a minimal Glue job script for data consolidation, making it a cost-effective and maintainable solution with fewer dependencies and no Lambda cold start overhead.